 Longman Preparation Course for the TOEFL Test By Deborah Phillips This book is a unique two-for-one deal, as the 2nd edition (preferred) comes with a CD-Rom, so you are able to get your practice both on the page and on the screen.
 This book is broken down in our test sections (reading, listening, speaking & writing), first with a broad overview with general suggestions, and then complete breakdowns and subsequent exercises with skills.
 Also included are two complete, full-length TOEFL tests, in addition to three appendixes: Cohesion, Sentence Structure and Error Correction.
 In the very back of the book, in addition to a very clear answer key, is a final section about diagnosis, assessment and scoring.
 Please note, the audio CD for this textbook is sold separately, so keep that in mind when purchasing this book.

+Delta’s Key to the Next Generation TOEFL Test: Six Practice Tests for the iBt By Nancy Gallagher While this is a practice test-only book, Delta publishes some great material about the TOEFL that is used all over the world.
+In particular, many students claim the Delta TOEFL exercises are somewhat harder than the actual TOEFL exam, so in many ways it sets the bar high prior to test day.
+(Please note, Delta publishes an “Advanced Skills” book, as well, for advanced students.)
+CDs for the listening, speaking and writing sections must be purchased separately, but are well worth it, as the lectures make great additions to your mp3 or i-pods to buff up your listening skills.
 What’s the ultimate advice when it comes to practicing for the TOEFL at home?
 Practicing every day is certainly important, but keep in mind that you don’t want to burn yourself out.
 Students can sometimes grow overwhelmed very quickly with the academic listening and reading material this tests contains, so too much of this work all at once can have an adverse affect.
 Also, focus on a skill-by-skill basis, devoting so many hours a day to reading, writing, speaking or listening.
 (However, feel free to add some variety by warming up your study session with independent speaking questions or outlining independent essays.)

 Comments are closed.